 “Project finance loans” include loans that are recovered solely from the income of the projects financed by them.

-Breakdown of loans and advances to non-financial corporations by NACE codes and by residence of the counterparty (6)
+Breakdown of loans and advances to non-financial corporations by NACE codes (6)

 Gross carrying amount of loans and advances to non-financial corporations shall be classified by sector of economic activities using codes in NACE Regulation (“NACE Codes”) on the basis of the principal activity of the counterparty.